op2-platforms/op2cad/README.md

 ## Story

-On first abord, CAD softwares are pretty straightforward and may seems absolutely limitless ; which is to be liked to anyone starting of, for exemple, in a BIM application like Revit.
-However, when setting thing up for yourself or your company, things can get much trickier as the boundary start to show up little by little.
+On first abord, CAD softwares may seems pretty simple.
+However, when setting thing up for yourself or your company, things can get much trickier as we start seeing the boundary established by the Devs that we have to accommodate with.

-More complicated things are becoming and more important it is to have a proper way of developing, deploying and maintaining your CAD contents.
+As thing get more complicated; it is important to have a proper way of developing, deploying and maintaining our CAD contents.

-After many years trying to manage CAD contents the traditionnal way (local machine/network) with some cloud integrations; I finally decided to move all my CAD contents to a Git platform in order to benefit from the powerfull features it as to offer, like version control, branching and files backup to name a few.
+After many years trying to manage CAD contents the traditionnal way (local machine/network) with some cloud integrations; I finally decided to move it to a Git platform in order to benefit from the powerfull features it as to offer, like version control, branching and files backup to name a few.

 It also give us the opportunity to build our CAD database directly on the C: drive ; which is a huge advantage to anyone exploring new workflows by offering us the peace of mind to experiment without fear of disturbing anyone else ongoing work; any change made is only available to you until you send it to be integrated to the main branch.
 There is also a possible significant hardware performance gain to be made by keeping resource files directly to your C: drive and much more collaborative/development potential dues to the open source form factor.